xdsswar/nfx-responsive/README.md

 ---

-## Known limitations
+## Known Limitations

-- `NfxGridLayout` requires `NfxGridItem` as direct children; other node types are not supported.
+- `NfxGridLayout` accepts only `NfxGridItem` as direct children; other node types are rejected.
-- `NfxGridListView` maintains only one focused cell by design to keep keyboard navigation predictable.
+- `NfxGridListView` maintains a single focused cell; this is intentional for a predictable keyboard model.
-- Because all event handling is local to the controls, application‑wide shortcuts are unaffected.
-If you need global shortcuts, wire them at the application level.
+- Event handling for controls is local and won’t interfere with application‑wide shortcuts.

 ---

 ## FAQ

-**Why don’t arrow keys change selection in NfxGridListView?**
+**Why don’t arrow keys change selection in `NfxGridListView`?**
 To keep navigation predictable and avoid growing the selection by accident.
-Selection changes happen on explicit activation or by mouse selection gestures.
+Selection changes happen on Enter, with range by Shift+Click, or via explicit APIs.

-**Why does Shift + click replace the selection instead of extending it?**
+**How do breakpoint CSS rules override base rules?**
-This control favors deterministic range selection.
-The result is always the contiguous range between the anchor and the clicked cell, with everything else cleared.
+Base class rule (e.g., `.card`) applies everywhere unless a specific breakpoint rule exists (e.g., `.card:md`).
+The exact breakpoint wins at that breakpoint.

-**Can I change how selected cells look?**
+**What if a child’s `offset + span` overflows an empty row?**
-Yes.
-Use the `grid-cell` style class and pseudo‑classes such as `selected` and `focused`.
-Ensure your inner text and graphics are styled as descendants so they reflect the selected state.
+`NfxFluidPane` shrinks the span to fit the remaining columns on that row.

-**What happens to focus during refresh?**
+**Does RTL affect placement order?**
-The view attempts to keep the previously focused item visible and focused if it still exists after refresh.
+`NfxFluidPane` respects `NodeOrientation.RIGHT_TO_LEFT` while preserving child order.